cancel

 Contract-based support only: no specific date(s)

-Specific support and/or lifecycle dates which apply uniformly across all customer base are not defined by the vendor.
-Customers instead are to contact the vendor directly to secure a support program/contract which may be tailored to their specific needs, whether for a fee or any other arrangement.
+Specific support and/or lifecycle dates which apply uniformly across all customer base are not defined by the manufacturer.
+Customers instead are to contact the manufacturer directly to secure a support program/contract which may be tailored to their specific needs, whether for a fee or any other arrangement.

 Open-source support only: no specific date(s)